Budweiser’s Baldwinsville plant exclusive maker of new Bud Light Seltzer

 The company first jumped into the seltzer market in 2016 with Bud’s Bon and Viv Spiked Seltzer and added Natural Light Seltzer last summer.

-Bud Light Seltzer has a completely new recipe as the company looks to catch-up with the seltzer craze that has brands like White Claw and Truly well out in front.
+Bud Light Seltzer has a completely new recipe as the company looks to catch-up with the seltzer craze that have brands like White Claw and Truly well out in front.

 “The team here takes a lot of pride in innovations and new products so to me it makes sense for it to come to Baldwinsville,” said Baldwinsville plant Senior General Manager Bryan Sullivan.